Lead glass: History

 Lead may be introduced into glass either as an ingredient of the primary melt or as an addition to preformed leadless glass or frit.
-The lead oxide used in lead glass can be obtained from a variety of sources.
-In Europe, galena – lead sulfide – was widely available, and it could be smelted to produce metallic lead.
-The lead metal was calcined to form lead oxide by roasting it and scraping off the litharge.
+The PbO used in lead glass can be obtained from a variety of sources.
+In Europe, galena – lead sulfide – was widely available and could be smelted to produce metallic lead.
+The lead metal was calcined to form PbO by roasting it and scraping off the litharge.
 In the medieval period lead metal could be obtained through recycling from abandoned Roman sites and plumbing, including from church roofs.
 Metallic lead was demanded in quantity for silver cupellation, and the resulting litharge could be used directly by glassmakers.
 Lead was also used for ceramic lead glazes.
 This material interdependence suggests a close working relationship between potters, glassmakers, and metalworkers.

-Glasses with lead oxide content first appeared in Mesopotamia, the birthplace of the glass industry.
+Glasses with PbO content first appeared in Mesopotamia, the birthplace of the glass industry.
 The earliest known example is a blue glass fragment from Nippur dated to 1400 BC containing 3.66% PbO.
 Glass is mentioned in clay tablets from the reign of Assurbanipal (668–631 BC), and a recipe for lead glaze appears in a Babylonian tablet of 1700 BC.
 A red sealing-wax cake found in the Burnt Palace at Nimrud, from the early 6th century BC, contains 10% PbO.
-These low values suggest that lead oxide may not have been consciously added, and was certainly not used as the primary fluxing agent in ancient glasses.
+These low values suggest that PbO may not have been consciously added and was certainly not used as the primary fluxing agent in ancient glasses.

-Lead glass also occurs in Han-period China (206 BC – 220 AD).
-There, it was cast to imitate jade, both for ritual objects such as big and small figures, as well as jewellery and a limited range of vessels.
+Lead glass occurs in Han-period China (206 BC – 220 AD) where it was cast to imitate jade, both for ritual objects such as big and small figures, as well as jewellery and a limited range of vessels.
 Since glass first occurs at such a late date in China, it is thought that the technology was brought along the Silk Road by glassworkers from the Middle East.
 The fundamental compositional difference between Western silica-natron glass and the unique Chinese lead glass, however, may indicate an autonomous development.